RedDrum-Redfish-Project/RedDrum-Frontend/README.md

 * RedDrum-Httpd-Configs -- docs and setup scripts to integrate RedDrum with common httpd servers eg Apache and NGNX
 * RedDrum-Simulator -- a "high-fidelity" simulator built on RedDrum with several feature profiles and server configs
 * RedDrum-OpenBMC -- a RedDrum Redfish service integrated with the OpenBMC platform
+* RedDrum-Aggregator -- a RedDrum Redfish service that aggregates several 2nd level Redfish services such as for a Rack Level Service

 ## RedDrum Redfish Service Architecture Architecture httpd, frontend, backend
 RedDrum Redfish Service Architecture breaks the Redfish service into three parts: